 If you have any questions or queries regarding Special Educational Needs, please see link below to the Staffordshire Local Offer which contains details of help and answers to your questions.

 The SEND Team at River View Primary and Nursery School consists of Mrs Gemma Simpson & Mrs Fran Ariss.
 We have an extensive range of qualifications and experience in both mainstream and specialist educational settings.
-Mrs Melanie Hutchinson the school's Home School Link Support Worker, also works alongside the SEND team in order to offer a very holistic approach towards meeting the individual needs of children and their families.
+Mrs Melanie Hutchinson, the school's Home School Link Support Worker, and Adam Wenlock, the Behaviour Support Officer also work alongside the SEND team in order to offer a very holistic approach towards meeting the individual needs of children and their families.

 Mrs Fran Ariss